-This RKO B-movie adventure thriller was released in 1954 to cash in on the 3D craze that had began with House of Wax that was release the year previously (with Price top billing).
+This RKO B-movie adventure thriller was released in 1954 to cash in on the 3D craze that had begun with House of Wax that was released the year previously (with Price top billing).

 Producer Irwin Allen showed the first sparks of his future fame as the Master of Disaster by getting his workman-like director Louis King to pepper the film with ordinary people getting caught up in mini catastrophes, including an avalanche during a square dance party and a forest fire.
 But despite the rugged snowbound outdoor setting, gorgeous Technicolor photography, a starry cast of film noir favourites, and a screenplay by Alfred Hitchcock’s early collaborator Charles Bennett, the film failed to deliver.

 It certainly starts with a bang, but only roars into life during the big forest fire scene and the climactic chase through the glacier fields.
 In between, however, audiences have to deal with the cast uttering some really bad dialogue (although Price – who, unsurprisingly, turns out to be the villain, delivers his with relish), an unnecessary red herring of a story involving a Native American accused of murder, and some wonky rear projection, which spoils the stunning Glacier National Park cinematography.